 And it could still be more, but it won't be less.

-The Republicans are going to have the greatest number of members in the House of Representatives since 1946 as they pick up net 10.
+The Republicans are going to have greatest number of members in the House of Representatives since 1946 as they pick up net 10.

-and Every member of Congress from Arkansas is a Republican.
+Every member of Congress from Arkansas is a Republican.

 This sweep, this wave, this landslide was thorough, top to bottom, dramatic.

-It was heartstopping, and it was genuinely catastrophic for the Democrat Party.
+It was heart-stopping, and it was genuinely catastrophic for the Democrat Party.

 Now, if you're just tuning in and you missed the opening segments of the program today, fear not.

-But we already have them up and transcribe.
+I'm not going to repeat them, but we already have them up and transcribed.

 The audio is available too at rushlimbaugh.com.